YahyaMorta/yahya_mortassim_use_case/readme.md

+### Introduction

+This repo contains an Airflow DAG that outputs a (New Line Delimited Json file)[http://ndjson.org/].
+An output file example is located in the output_files directory.

+In this example, we use docker-compose to set up airflow.
+Install (Docker Desktop)[https://www.docker.com/products/docker-desktop/].

+Airflow LocalExecutor is used for running tasks.

 ### Setup

 - #### How to install Python

-🚨 This setup works with Python 3.7.15
+This setup works with Python 3.7

 check your python3 version
 ```bash